-A fail-proof chocolate buckwheat healthy brownie recipe, these gluten-free brownies are high in protein and fiber thanks to buckwheat and walnuts and topped with fudgy magnesium-rich chocolate!
-No-bake, gluten-free, dairy-free and vegan.
+A fail-proof chocolate buckwheat healthy brownie recipe, these gluten-free brownies are high in protein and fiber, thanks to buckwheat and walnuts, and topped with fudgy magnesium-rich chocolate!
+Gluten-free, yes, but also no-bake, dairy-free and vegan.

-This fudge brownie buckwheat energy bar recipe is a creamy fudgy brainstorm!
+This chocolate buckwheat healthy brownie is a creamy fudgy gluten-free brainstorm!
 Just like dark chocolate, buckwheat groats are a nutritional wonder and boost brain-power.
 They are a seed, really, so gluten-free.
 A wonderful direction to take with a dessert, don’t you think?

 What are Buckwheat Groats?

 Well let me tell you all about buckwheat groats.
 Buckwheat groats are a super healthy pseudo-cereal – not related to wheat and devoid of gluten.
 Yet when soaked and processed into a recipe, they provide the structure of flour.
 Perfect for a gluten-free flourless recipe.

 Specifically, one cup of groats contributes about a whooping 24gms of protein, 5 gms of fiber and only 1 gm of fat.
 Studies show the groat is healthy for the heart and blood sugar control, show prebiotic and anti-inflammatory potential.